 Shane O'Neill was a young man from Colorado who was not originally chosen in the top 40, but when kids started to back out, Shane moved up the list.
 Shane played DA soccer and was also a star basketball player at Fairview High.
 With little interest from colleges up to that point, Shane took a leap of faith and came to the All-American game.
 It was a decision that would change his life.
 Shane played great and college coaches who had never seen or heard of him started calling me wanting his info.
 Shane went from nothing to an offer from defending NCAA champion Virginia.
 Ultimately Shane used the All-American game to propel him to signing a homegrown contract with the Rapids as well as several appearances with the U20 National team and even a call up to the big club for two games.
 He is currently playing for the Seattle Sounders

 While year one was a struggle to get enough money to cover expenses, I knew we had to make a go of it for other kids like Shane.
 The last nine years we have had players come to the All-American game with nothing and leave ultimately getting offers from schools such as Virginia, Penn St., Uconn, Liberty and Kentucky to name a few.

 After two years of the boys game, we started a fall girls game.
 We spent one year doing the games on different weekends, before realizing that we were better off doing the games on the same weekend.
 Since that time, watching the games has become easier thanks to Continental Tire and Topdrawer Soccer.
 In 2015 and 2016, we were able to stream the games live and both years saw over 11,000 people tune in.

-Adidas has stepped up huge for us providing the players and coaches with full uniforms and warm-ups and in 2016 each player also received a pair of shoes.
+Adidas played a major role for us providing the players and coaches with full uniforms and warm-ups and in 2016 each player also received a pair of shoes.
 Covid really put a hurt on that relationship and in 2020, Adidas left us.